Dried shrimp: Southeast Asia

 Dried shrimp are used in Vietnamese cuisine, where they are called tôm khô, and are used in soups, congee, fried rice, or as a topping on stirfries (Mì Xào) or savoury snack items.
-They are also commonly eaten as snacks.
+They are also commonly eaten by themselves as snacks.

-The Malays living in Malaysia developed sambal udang kering, which uses dried shrimp.
+In Malaysia, dried shrimp is used in dishes such as sambal udang kering.
 Dried shrimp is a staple ingredient in the cuisine of Malaysia, with it being a base to rempah, a spice paste that forms the body of many Malay curries.

-In Indonesia dried shrimp is called ebi, the name was derived from either Chinese Hokkian dialects "hebi" means "shrimp rice" or Japanese word "ebi" means "shrimp" (either fresh or dried).
-Ebi is important part of Indonesian cuisine as well as Palembang cuisine, it is used in various Indonesian stir fried vegetable dishes, such as stir fried white cabbages with ebi.
-In Palembang, ebi is boiled, ground and sautéed, to make savoury shrimp powder sprinkled upon pempek fried fish cake.
-Ebi also important ingredient to make shrimp broth and cooked in coconut milk to make Mie Celor.
-The ebi powder often also sprinkled upon asinan or sometimes rujak.
+In Indonesia dried shrimp is called ebi - the name was derived from either Chinese Hokkian dialects where "hebi" means "dried small shrimp", or the Japanese word "ebi", which means "shrimp" (either fresh or dried).
+Ebi is an important part of Indonesian cuisine as well as Palembang cuisine.
+It is used in various Indonesian stir fried vegetable dishes, such as stir fried white cabbages with ebi.
+In Palembang, ebi is boiled, ground and sautéed to make a savoury shrimp powder used as a topping for pempek.
+Ebi is also used to make shrimp broth, which, along with coconut milk, forms the soup base for mie celor.
+The ebi powder is also sometimes used as a topping for asinan or rujak.

-In Burmese cuisine, dried shrimp is called bazun-chauk and is used widely in cooking, such as salads, soups and condiments.
+In Burmese cuisine, dried shrimp is called bazun-chauk and is used widely in various kinds of dishes, such as salads, soups and condiments.
 It is primarily used along the coast and coastal ethnic minorities' cuisines.
 Toasted whole dry shrimps are used in a wide variety of Burmese salads such as laphet (fermented tea leaves), tomato and kaffir lime salads.
 Shredded dried prawns are used to prepare condiments such as ngapi kyaw and balachaung kyaw.
 Dried shrimp is also used as stock for Burmese thin soups.

 Known as kung haeng (กุ้งแห้ง) in Thai cuisine, dried shrimp is used extensively with chilies and Thai herbs to produce various types of chili paste and Thai curry paste.
 Dried shrimp is also used in salads such as in the Northeastern Thai som tam (green papaya salad).

 In the Philippines, dried shrimp is called "hibi/hibe" and is used like salt to season dishes as well as in soup bases such as misua.

 South Asia

-In India, it is used in the cuisines of Odisha, Konkan, Andhra, Tamil Nadu and Northeast region of India.
-There are several varieties for e.g.:- in Tamil Nadu it is called as chenna kunni: In Andhra, It is called endu royya.
-Nagayalanka in Diviseema is famous for endu royya pappu in Andhra.
+In India, it is used in the cuisines of Odisha, Konkan, Andhra, Tamil Nadu and the Northeast region of India.
+There are several varieties: for example, in Tamil Nadu it is called chenna kunni.
+In Andhra, it is called endu royya; Nagayalanka in Diviseema is famous for endu royya pappu in Andhra.